apoco/taskmap/README.md

 ## Language compatibility

-- JavaScript - `taskman` is compiled to ES2021 and is a CommonJS library, but if you find it useful and need compatibility with other environments, we will consider accommodating.
+- JavaScript - `taskmap` is compiled to ES2021 and is a CommonJS library, but if you find it useful and need compatibility with other environments, we will consider accommodating.
 It has no dependencies.
-- TypeScript - `taskman` is written in TypeScript 4.6.3.
+- TypeScript - `taskmap` is written in TypeScript 4.6.3.